Many marketers believe that lead generation is easy.

 And even if you did find them, how do you convince them to give you their email?

-First, you’ll need to start by creating a landing page, then, you’ll drive traffic to that page.
+When it comes to lead-generation, a landing page is essential and should be designed thoughtfully.
+So, you’ll need to start by creating a landing page.
+Then you’ll need to drive traffic to that landing page.
 Don’t worry we’ll cover both parts of the process.

 Let’s start with the landing page.